vs5c0/vs5c0/README.md

-I'm a Computer Science Student.
+I'm a Computer Science Student & Passinate on Technical Field